DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 - **Secret Manager Server**: It functions as the central repository for all secrets data, securely managing sensitive information.

 - **Secrets Data**: Labeled clearly, this represents the actual sensitive information that needs to be securely managed and injected into the ODM Pods.

+- **Secrets Provider Class**: Definition of the data that should be injected in the ODM Pods.

 - **Secret Store CSI Driver**:
   - It acts as a secure bridge between the Secret Manager Server and the Kubernetes cluster.